Regression Discontinuity Designs Under Interference: Empirical Illustration

 The varying effect sizes may reflect local factors.
-For example, a lower poverty index correlates with better living conditions and more educated parents \citep{lalive}.
+A lower poverty index correlates with better living conditions and more educated parents \citep{lalive}.
 Children with non-poor friends, who are more likely to attend school, may be more encouraged to attend school upon receiving a subsidy, explaining the larger estimate of $\hat{\tau}_{10|00}(h_n)$ compared to $\hat{\tau}_{11|01}(h_n)$.
-The estimator $\hat{\tau}_{01|00}(h_n)$ and $\hat{\tau}_{11|10}(h_n)$ estimate a spillover effect on ineligible (non-poor) and eligible (poor) children, respectively, whose friends have a poverty index near the cutoff.
-Non-poor families may face less economic burden and find it easier to send their children to school if their friends attend due to the subsidy.
-Conversely, children from low-income families might experience negative incentives if their friends, who are eligible for the subsidy, attend school more frequently, incentivizing poor children to seek employment over education \citep{Attanasio11}.
+The estimators $\hat{\tau}_{01|00}(h_n)$ and $\hat{\tau}_{11|10}(h_n)$ estimate a spillover effect on ineligible (non-poor) and eligible (poor) children, respectively, whose friends have a poverty index near the cutoff.
+Non-poor families, facing less economic burden, may find it easier to send their children to school if their friends attend due to the subsidy.
+Conversely, children from low-income families might experience negative incentives if their beneficiary friends attend school more frequently, incentivizing poor children to seek employment over education \citep{Attanasio11}.

 Finally, our results may depend on the chosen exposure mapping.
-Here, we uses the share of treated peers— also referred to as stratified interference, which is common in the literature on interference effect estimation \citep{savje}— and is reasonable when spillovers are expected to increase with the number of treated peers.
-This choice is also related to prior analyses of PROGRESA using linear-in-means models \citep[e.g.,][]{bobonis, apr}.
+Here, we use the share of treated peers— also known as stratified interference, which is common in the literature on interference effect estimation \citep{savje}— and is reasonable when spillovers are expected to increase with the number of treated peers.
+This choice is also related to prior analyses of PROGRESA using linear-in-means models \citep[e.g.,][]{apr}.
 However, alternative exposure mappings are possible and, when feasible, should be informed by domain knowledge (see also Section \ref{sec:conclusion}).